 - Money.
 Purpose.
 Joy.
-This is my core church workshop and is based on the premise that a financial life built on the foundation of God’s Word is one that will stand strong.
+This core workshop and is based on the premise that a financial life built on the foundation of God’s Word is one that will stand strong.
 Participants clarify their God-given purpose and then learn how the application of seven biblical principles can enable them to fulfill that purpose.
 They leave this highly practical learning experience equipped and encouraged to build a financial life marked by clarity, generosity, savings, freedom from debt, smart spending, goal accomplishment, and a new sense of financial freedom and joy.
 (3.5 hour workshop)

 - The Master(‘s) Principle.
 Delayed gratification, the ability to put off an immediate reward in favor of a greater future reward, is such a valuable trait that researchers call it the master principle for life effectiveness.
 But it’s more than that.
 It’s the Master’s principle, God’s principle, because a life of faith is built on a the promise of a far greater future reward than anything available to us here and now.
 And living with an eye on heaven has the power to radically improve our experience with money here on earth.
 (30-minute message based on Romans 8:18-25).

 - An Irrational Act.
 In a culture that encourages getting and keeping all that we can, giving money away seems completely beyond reason.
 Doesn’t true joy come from acquiring more?
 And won’t we need every last penny for our future?
 It turns out that generous giving is, indeed, irrational.
 But not for the reasons many people assume.
 It’s irrational because of the amazing amount of life-changing good even a little giving can bring about in the lives of those who receive our gifts.
-Even more importantly, it’s irrational because of the amount of heart-changing, faith-building good it can bring about in our own lives.
+And it’s irrational because of the amount of heart-changing, faith-building good it can bring about in our own lives.
 (30-minute message)

 - Money & Marriage: The Ultimate Merger (click to listen).
 Money is one of the most common sources of conflict in marriage, and couples that argue about money are more likely to divorce than couples that argue over any other topic.
 But money doesn’t have to be a source of stress and strife in marriage.
 This message offers four biblical financial principles designed to help couples fulfill God’s intention for oneness in marriage.
 (30-minute message).